c-osornio/c-osornio/README.md

 🏠👨‍💻 Skilled freelance full-stack software engineer with a strong foundation in Python, Java, and JavaScript (MERN).
 Proven ability to rapidly learn and effectively apply new technologies.

 I have always been interested in technology and how it can impact and improve our lives.
 However, it wasn't until recently that I had the opportunity to fully embrace my passion for software engineering.
-Last year, I was laid off from a declining industry and decided to take a leap of faith and pursue my dream.
+2022, I was laid off from a declining industry and decided to take a leap of faith and pursue my dream.

 Initially, my knowledge was limited to self taught basic HTML, CSS, JavaScript, and React.
 However, I decided to invest in myself and enrolled in a coding bootcamp for full-stack web development in Python, Java, and JavaScript (MERN) in the same week I was laid off.
 I was determined to succeed and went on to achieve a triple black belt, which was the highest grade per stack.